cms-opendata-analyses/OutreachExercise2011/README.md

 ```

 To get enough events in the plots, you would need to run over more events.
 That takes time.
-Run over at least 100000 events to get a nice plot for the two lepton example, and more for the four lepton example: you get a clear signal with 1000000 events in the plot for the two lepton example.
+Run over at least 100000 events to get a nice plot for the two lepton example, and more for the four lepton example.

 Then, just run your analysis in a interactive mode: